-(t) Deposits, debts and sukuks issued
+(o) Customer deposits, debts issued and other borrowed funds and sukuks payables

-Deposits, debts and sukuks issued are the main sources of funding for the Group.
+Customer deposits, debts issued and other borrowed funds and sukuks payables are the main sources of funding for the Group.

-Deposits, debts and sukuks issued are initially measured at fair value minus incremental direct transaction costs, and subsequently measured at their amortised cost using the effective interest method.
+Customer deposits, debts issued and other borrowed funds and sukuks payables are initially measured at fair value minus incremental direct transaction costs, and subsequently measured at their amortised cost using the effective interest method.

-(u) Provisions
+(p) Provisions